tineret-spearanta-oradea/hopecamp-website/readme.md

 3. Create a new branch: `git checkout -b <branch-name>`
 4. Make changes and commit: `git commit -m "Add new feature"`
 5. Push changes: `git push origin <branch-name>`
-6. Create a PR in the GitHub web interface.
+6. Create a PR in the GitHub web interface. (into develop branch)
-7. When the PR is approved, merge the changes into main: `git checkout main`
+7. When the PR is approved, merge the changes into develop: `git checkout develop`

 ## Some guidelines